dugaldmacdonald/hello-world/README.md

 # hello-world
-first test project in GitHub :) whoop de whoop... how about this :)
+first test project in GitHub :) whoop de whoop... zing a ding, how about this :)